 Water Tower represents salvation, and here, in the middle of New York City, this water tower represents humanity and simplicity.
 It is like a beacon of hope for many.
 Through this idea, Fruin reaches out to many apart from the art connoisseurs.

 Light Show & Former Location

-Since the opening in June, daily light shows began at dusk and continuing to morning, using light sequences designed by Ryan Holsopple.
+Since the opening in June, daily light shows began at dusk and continued to morning, using light sequences designed by Ryan Holsopple.
 Watertower was installed until June 2013.